 Pre-loved mahogany dressing table on classical legs

-I decided to go for old white, and a little tub of Paris Grey.
-I LOVE grey and white and felt that it was a safe first color to go with because I could mix it with other paint if need be, and it was neutral and would go with a lot of things.
+I decided to go for old white and a little tub of Paris Grey.
+I LOVE grey and white and felt that it was a safe first colour to go with because I could mix it with other paint if need be, and it was neutral and would go with a lot of things.
 Let me tell you… it’s so worth the money!
 A little goes a long, looong way!